It’s 2023: Phone calls are out. Texting, sliding into DMs, and Reels?

-Nothing is worse for your bottom line than a canceled appointment—you’re left with a dead hour that you could have rebooked and a lower take for the day.
+Nothing is worse for your bottom line than a canceled appointment.
+You’re left with a dead hour that you could have rebooked and a lower take for the day.

 We’ve run the numbers and one thing is clear: Text reminders drastically reduce canceled appointments.

-2. Clients won’t ignore texts.
+2. Clients don’t ignore texts.

-Plus, texts are more comfortable—there’s no anxiety that comes with a phone call from an unknown number.
+Plus, texts are more comfortable.
+There’s no anxiety that comes with a phone call from an unknown number.

 Do you have a client who repeatedly cancels?
 You probably have a vague system for keeping track — maybe a note in your phone or a Post-It stuck to your calendar.